Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 }
 ```

-We should also add a `<link>` to our `Base.astro` file that allows browsers and other apps to auto discover the RSS feed from our website.
+We should also add a `<link>` to our `Base.astro` file that allows browsers and other apps to auto-discover the RSS feed from our website.

 Let's add the below line to the `Base.astro` file just above the `</head>` tag.